Ys IV: The Dawn of Ys: Development

 Ys series creators Nihon Falcom licensed its development to Hudson Soft.

 The original music was composed by Falcom Sound Team J.D.K. members Atsushi Shirakawa, Naoki Kaneda, Takahiro Tsunashima, and Masaru Nakajima.
 As was the case with Hudson's CD-ROM² versions of Ys I & II and Ys III: Wanderers from Ys, The Dawn of Ys CD-DA tracks were arranged by Ryo Yonemitsu.
 Yonemitsu did not arrange the entire soundtrack for the game itself, as many tracks were programmed for the console's internal sound chip by Osamu Narita, but he did cover every track for the Perfect Collection Ys IV CD series.

 Release

 Ys IV: The Dawn of Ys was released on December 22, 1993 for the PC Engine CD-ROM² in Japan.
+An English fan translation was created by NightWolve and released in 2004.

 In 2025, Edia announced it would release ports of Nihon Falcom's TurboGrafx-CD titles, including Ys IV: The Dawn of Ys.
 It will be released between fiscal years 2026 and 2027.